Secure Multiple Domains or Subdomains with a Single Certificate

 Difficult Process

-Obtaining and maintaining individual SSL certificates for every domain or subdomain can be a labor-and time-intensive task.
+Obtaining and maintaining single SSL certificates for every domain or subdomain can be a labor-and time-intensive task.

 Potential Expense

-Purchasing separate SSL certificates for several domains can get expensive, especially for businesses that maintain many online assets.
+Purchasing single domain SSL certificates can get expensive, especially for businesses that maintain many online assets.

 Maintenance Overhead